-Within your project, add a collaborator
+Within your project, add a collaborator in Workspace

 - Collaborators will receive an email inviting them to your project